GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/Basic Spells (135) .md

 **Casting Time**: 3 actions

-**Range** 9 yards
+**Range**: 9 yards

-**Effect**: You produce an unnaturally cloroed flame which does not seem to emit light.
+**Effect**: You produce an unnaturally colored flame which does not seem to emit light.
 You may psychically move this flame during each movement phase up to a number of yards equal to the spell's tier.
 You may also use your reaction to move the spell a number of yards equal to the tier + your [Magic] bonus.
 The flame must remain in range of you, and you must maintain concentration on it, or it ceases to exist.

 The flame is not automatically snuffed out by water or other liquids, but can be extinquished by light.
 If it is exposed to fair light for a number of consecutive phases equal to the spell's tier- it is extinquished.
 Each phase in bright light is treated as 1d4 phases.